DIY Deep Water Culture, The Recirculating Oxygen System

 2 weeks of veg and 2 weeks of 1/12.

-And another grow from 2006 showing the positronic strain “Viking” in veg running in modified recirculating Aquafarms.
+And another grow from 2006 shows the positronic strain “Viking” in veg running in modified recirculating Aquafarms.

 - Higher levels of dissolved oxygen speed up corrosion in water pipes.
 For this reason, water suppliers provide water with the least possible amount of dissolved oxygen.
 Quite often tap water contains